eladonline/react-redux-saga-sass-ready/Readme.md

 a desktop in the browser.

-the idea is to have a network drived global work enviroment ,that is the same
+the idea is to have a network drived work enviroment, that is global and the same

 for everyone in the organization.